JorgeChaparroS/chaps-angular-library/projects/chaps-angular-lib/README.md

 This is the first library version.
 It includes the components: Alert, Button, Input, Loader, Main-Theme and Paginator and JorgeChaparroCV.

 ### 0.0.2:
-Bootstrap was added as a peerdependency.
+Bootstrap was added as a dependency.